dbettend8-sudo/03.saas_data_metric_framework_and_analytics_solution/README.md

 ### A holistic approach to Product Intelligence: From raw data ingestion to governed, self-service insights.

-## Project Overview
+## Project Vision & Overview
 In the SaaS landscape, data volume is rarely the problem—data **trust** is.
 This project simulates a complete analytics solution for "RavenStack" (a B2B SaaS platform).

 The goal was to move beyond ad-hoc reporting to build a **scalable data product**.
 This involves not just the technical execution (ETL, Data Modeling), but the **governance layer** that ensures metrics like *Active Usage* and *Churn* are defined, cataloged, and trusted across the organization.